-The standalone grinding modules can also be bolted together, enabling users to configure their throughput to demand.
-‘So, if you have a 50t/hr [mill] and your demand drops to 30t/hour, you can turn two of them off ’.
+The standalone grinding modules can also be bolted together, enabling users to configure their throughput to their demand.
+‘So, if you have a 50t/ hour [mill] and your demand drops to 30t/hour, you can turn two of them off’.

 The common feed, he says, means that individual mills can be isolated while others are kept running, which limits downtime during unit maintenance.

 Furthermore, unlike existing machinery, the technology is said not to require substantial foundations.
 This means the mill can be brought to the product, instead of having to transport material to a central milling facility, as in the case of milling blast furnace slag.

 Anthony Hartwell, of the School of Engineering at the University of Birmingham, could not comment extensively on the technology due to the confidential nature of the information.

-However, he says, ‘It is true that conventional mills are inefficient, but one advantage of air-swept mills is that they can use warm/hot air to dry the material and the air flow removes the fine material from the chamber to avoid overgrinding’.
+He says, ‘It is true that conventional mills are inefficient, but one advantage of air-swept mills is that they can use warm/hot air to dry the material and the air flow removes the fine material from the chamber to avoid overgrinding.’
 He also queries the level of moisture the mill can tolerate.